Free Illinois Arrest & Criminal Records (Check Every IL County)

 • Animal neglect13

-Sealing or expunging a record gives the subject a better chance at securing employment or housing where a criminal record may have been a barrier.
-Even if the person served a term in prison, if all conditions have been met, the individual can petition the court to seal or expunge the record, and how to find out if someone is in prison in Illinois is outlined below.
+Sealing or expunging a record gives the subject a better chance at securing employment or housing where a criminal record may have been a barrier.29 Even if the person served a term in prison, if all conditions have been met, the individual can petition the court to seal or expunge the record, and how to find out if someone is in prison in Illinois is outlined below.

 Finding Illinois State Prisoners & Federal Offenders

-Citizens in Illinois may be curious about who is in prison in their state, or want to find out if a person they testified against or the person who committed a crime against them is still in prison.
-There are five federal prisons in Illinois and 43 state institutions.
-To search federal inmates in Illinois, do the following:
+Citizens in Illinois may be curious about who is in prison in their state or want to find out if a person they testified against or the person who committed a crime against them is still in prison.

 1. Open the Federal Bureau of Prison BOP search portal.